AP Explains: The fuss over Trump and the Johnson Amendment

 GENESIS: IN THE BEGINNING ...

-A Republican Congress and Republican president, Dwight Eisenhower, brought the law into effect in 1954, but it was the handiwork of Lyndon Johnson, then a Democratic senator and later a president.
+A Republican Congress and Republican president, Dwight Eisenhower, brought the law into effect in 1954, but it was the handiwork of Lyndon Johnson, then a Democratic senator from Texas and later president.

 LBJ was no altar boy for the Constitution’s edicts on church and state.
 He was livid that a few nonprofit groups attacked him as a communist in a Senate campaign.
-His amendment to the tax code was meant to slam such organizations by revoking their tax-exempt status if they went over the line in the partisan fray.
+His amendment was meant to slam such organizations by revoking their tax-exempt status if they went over the line in the partisan fray.
 His amendment was not focused on religious groups, but covers them.

 The IRS has not been particularly aggressive in enforcing the law.
 Revoking a religious organization’s tax exemption risks accusations that the government is crushing religious freedom.
 But the fact it possesses that power has kept interference in partisan politics in check, as the law’s supporters see it, and represents government overreach in the mind of critics.

-In September, Kentucky Gov. Matt Bevin told preachers the law was a “paper tiger” and they should embrace political speech more boldly.
-“There is no reason to fear it,” the Republican said.
+In September, Gov. Matt Bevin, R-Ky., told preachers the law was a “paper tiger” and they should embrace political speech more boldly.
+“There is no reason to fear it,” he said.
 “There is no reason to be silent.”

 WHAT A VIOLATION LOOKS LIKE